Zac-Cardwell/A-comparison-of-search-algorithms/README.md

 # 8-Puzzle
-This program compares 4 diffrent search methodds on their abality to solve the 8-puzzle.
-The 4 search algoriths are Depth first, Bredth first, A*, and Simmulated Annealing.
+This program compares 5 diffrent search methodds on their abality to solve the 8-puzzle.
+The 5 search algoriths are Depth first, Bredth first, Uniform Cost Search, A*, and Simmulated Annealing.